emer/gosl/README.md

 In general shader code should be simple mathematical expressions and data types, with minimal control logic via `if`, `for` statements, and only using the subset of Go that is consistent with C.  Here are specific restrictions:

+## Types

 * Cannot use any of the non-elemental Go types except `struct` (i.e., `map`, slices, etc are not available), and also no `string` types.
-In general float32 and int32 are good.
+In general `float32` and `int32` are good.

 * todo: bool32 type?

+* Alignment and padding of `struct` fields is key -- todo: checker for compatibility.

+* HLSL does not support enum types, but standard go `const` declarations will be converted.
+Use an `int32` or `uint32` data type.
+You cannot use `iota` -- value must be present in the Go source.
+Also, for bitflags, define explicitly, not using `bitflags` package.

+* HLSL does not do multi-pass compiling, so all dependent types must be specified *before* being used in other ones, and this also precludes referencing the *current* type within itself.  todo: can you just use a forward declaration?

+## Syntax

 * Cannot use the Go variable define operator `:=`  -- you will get an error in the glslc compiler stage.
 It is possible in the future to support this, but it requires a more elaborate form of file processing.
 Use `var <name> <type>` to define new local variables instead.